-The type of operation you have will depend on the size of the cancer and your general health.
+The type of operation you have will depend on the stage of the cancer and your general health.
+Your doctors will look at the results of scans and biopsies you have had.
+These results and your preferences help them decide which operation you need.
 Your surgeon or specialist nurse can talk to you about what to expect before and after your operation.

 If the cancer has started to spread outside the thyroid gland, the surgeon may need to remove some of the tissue in the area around it.
-They may also remove some of the nearby lymph nodes.
 Your doctor will discuss this with you before the operation.

 In this operation, the surgeon removes the lobe of the thyroid gland that contains the cancer.
-The isthmus may also be removed.
+The isthmus (bridge of tissue between the left and right lobe) may also be removed.